Industrial category will take part in the competition to do these main following tasks in the arena:

 - Automatically mapping the location of detected mines.

 It is required from each participated team to build teleoperated or autonomous robot to detect the mines, which will be surface and buried metal and non-metallic mines, making alarm for each detection, collecting the surface mines in the container on the robot and creating an automatically map by the robot on it or outside the field.

-The competition environment will be an open wood area with a size of 20 x 20 m, delimited by 4 GPS coordinates.
-The competition area will be marked by plastic tape for visualization purposes, there will also be a virtual fence to stop the robots from going outside the competition area.
+The competition environment will be an area with a size of 20m x 20m, delimited by four GPS coordinates.
+The competition area will be marked only by plastic tape for visualization purposes to stop the robots from going outside the competition area, there will not be any flags or lines in the arena.
 There will be no mines in a stripe of 0.5 m of terrain along the borders of the competition area.
-Most of the arena will be covered by low grass with a few trees, some steep inclines, ditches and culverts.
-Some photos of the minefield are shown below.
+Most of the arena may be contain some of these; low grass with a few trees, some steep inclines, ditches, culverts and muddy water, or some sand, stones and as shown in the figures below.